solidusio/solidus_starter_frontend/README.md

 By default, the `solidus` gem also includes the standard frontend via the `solidus_frontend` gem.
-To make this extension work, you need to exclude it and manually include all the other Solidus componenents.
+To make this extension work, you need to exclude it and manually include all the other Solidus components.

 You need to replace: